matthewscharles/instrument-maker/README.md

 # Current demo setup

+*Deken release coming soon.*

-We are currently focusing on Raspberry Pi/desktop setups, but will be updating with instructions for Bela again soon (including the new IDE).  *Deken release coming soon.*
+We are currently focusing on Raspberry Pi/desktop setups, but will be updating with instructions for Bela again soon (including the new IDE).

 **Recommended: clone this repo**

 - Clone the repo to a local folder by opening a terminal:
   - `git clone https://github.com/matthewscharles/instrument-maker`
   - *On a Mac, you might be required to download developer tools.
-Note: there is no need to install Xcode.*
+There is no need to install Xcode if prompted.*
+  - Keep up to date by periodically typing `git pull` within the folder in terminal.

 Alternatively, click the green Clone or Download icon at the top of the [GitHub repo](https://github.com/matthewscharles/instrument-maker) to download a zip file.
 If doing so, you will need to download updates manually in the future.